jzheng2017/spotify-web-api-wrapper/README.md

 The above code example will return an `AuthorizationCodeFlowTokenResponse` which contains the new access and refresh token.

 ### Optional parameters
 Many API endpoints have optional parameters.
-Passing in optional parameters are done with a `Map`.
+Passing in optional parameters is done with a `Map`.
 If you don't want to pass any optional parameters then just pass in an empty `Map`.
 ```java
 SpotifyApi spotifyApi = new SpotifyApi("ACCESS TOKEN");